 15th July 2015

-As designers and installers of high security perimeter fencing to a wide range of clients including schools, UK major events, and industry, we’re always interested in keeping up with the latest news to see if there’s anything new we can learn.
-From experience, we know that in most cases security fencing is an effective deterrent to would-be intruders, but we’re also the first to admit that perimeter fencing alone won’t keep out someone who’s determined to breach any security measures in place, regardless of the consequences!
+As designers and installers of high-security perimeter fencing to a wide range of clients, including schools, UK major events, and industry, we’re always interested in keeping up with the latest news to see if there’s anything new we can learn.
+From experience, we know that security fencing is an effective deterrent to would-be intruders in most cases.
+Still, we’re also the first to admit that perimeter fencing alone won’t keep out someone determined to breach any security measures in place, regardless of the consequences!

-An investigation in to how the group was able to get onto the runway is now underway and the incident clearly raises serious concerns about security at Heathrow, which is supposed to be under 24/7 surveillance.
-The protesters cut through the perimeter fencing at 3.30am, and entered the airport runway which in essence is no easy task and would have taken a considerable amount of time.
-How they were able to spend time cutting their way through, without being picked up by CCTV cameras, PID systems or other intruder devices or physical patrols of the perimeter fence, remains to be seen.
-It seems that the fence did what it was designed to do, namely act as a deterrent and make it hard – if not impossible – for intruders to get in.
-The weakness in Heathrow’s security appears to be a lapse in an overall integrated perimeter security system to ensure intruders are tracked and monitored for their own and for public safety.
+An investigation into how the group was able to get onto the runway is now underway.
+The incident clearly raises serious concerns about security at Heathrow, which is supposed to be under 24/7 surveillance.
+The protesters cut through the perimeter fencing at 3.30 am and entered the airport runway, which in essence, is no easy task and would have taken a considerable amount of time.
+How they could spend time cutting their way through without being picked up by CCTV cameras, PID systems or other intruder devices or physical patrols of the perimeter fence remains to be seen.
+However, it seems that the fence did what it was designed to do, namely act as a deterrent and make it hard – if not impossible – for intruders to get in.
+The weakness in Heathrow’s security appears to be a lapse in an overall integrated perimeter security system to ensure intruders are tracked and monitored for their own and public safety.